 A recent letter to the editor mentioned surprise that I had a sense of humor.
 Actually, I laugh all the time.
 Most of my writing is comedic.
 I can’t help it.
 It’s part of my Jewish cultural heritage.

 I saw the impact first hand while teaching a class on Jewish humor in Stetson University’s Continuing Education program.
 I taught it three times.
 The first class was composed of almost all Jews.
 They laughed from breakfast through bedtime.
-The next group was about filled with Jews.
+The next group was about half filled with Jews.
 The Christian portion sat there quietly and watched me; the Jews in the group couldn’t stop laughing and telling jokes.

 The third class was all Christian.
 On the first day of class, midway through my opening monologue, I endured what performers call “flop sweat.”
 That happens spontaneously when no one responds.
 They just didn’t get the jokes.
 In fact, they didn’t appreciate the humor at all.